batmanlab/BatmanLabWiki/Writing-materials.md

 # Courses on writing

 ## Courses offered at Pitt
-1. BIOENG 2900 - Seminar course
+1. BIOENG 2900 - Seminar course (for Grant writing)
-2. Bioinf 2134 - Bioinf 2134
+2. Bioinf 2134 - Bioinf 2134 (for General Academic writing)
-3. CLRES 2076 - INTRODUCTION TO GRANT WRITING
+3. CLRES 2076 - INTRODUCTION TO GRANT WRITING (for Grant writing)

 ## Book